agamdayal/Library-Management-Portal/README.md

 STUDENT: After registering the account, a Student can log in only after his/her account is approved by the Librarian.
 While logged in, Student can see the list of all issued books.
 Also, he/she can check the availability of any book in the library.
 Student can also see the history of all books which he/she had issued before and returned back to the library.
 This website is made to manage all the operations between Librarian and Students in the Library.
 It is hosted locally on XAMMP server and used SQL as the database to store the record.

 This website is made to perform all operations between Librarian and Students in the library.
-It is hosted locally on XAMMP server and used SQL to store all the information in the database.
+It is hosted locally on XAMMP server and uses SQL to store all the information in the database.